newdigate/teensy-midi-looper/README.md

 # Teensy midi loop recorder
-This micro-controller project aims to play and record midi standard midi files (SMF) from SD-card.
+This micro-controller project aims to play and record midi tracks to/from standard midi files (SMF) on SD-card.

 ## Compatibilty:
 I am writing these c++ classes with compatibility for both x86 and arm32 to allow me to debug the code without needing to upload the compiled binaries to the microcontroller;